department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/vettec-high-tech-program.md

 ## What types of training does VET TEC cover?

-With VET TEC, you can get training in one of these high-demand training areas:
+You can get training in one of these high-demand training areas:
 -	Computer software
 -	Computer programming
 -	Data processing